HMS Bulldog (H91)

-HMS Bulldog (H91) was a B-class destroyer built for the Royal Navy (RN) between 1929 to 1931.
+HMS Bulldog (H91) was a B-class destroyer built for the Royal Navy (RN) between 1929 and 1931.
 Initially assigned to the Mediterranean Fleet, she transferred to the Home Fleet in 1936.
 During the Spanish Civil War of 1936–1939, the ship spent considerable time in Spanish waters, enforcing the arms blockade imposed by Britain and France on both sides of the conflict.
 Bulldog saw service throughout World War II on convoy escort duty during the Battle of the Atlantic and in the Arctic.
 Her most notable actions were the capture of an Enigma machine and codebooks from the U-110 in 1941, sinking another German submarine in 1944 and taking the surrender of the German garrisons on the Channel Islands on 9 May 1945.
 Surplus after the war, she was broken up for scrap in 1946.

 Description

 Bulldog displaced 1360 LT at (standard load) and 1790 LT at deep load.
 The ship had an overall length of 323 ft, a beam of 32 ft 3 in and a draught of 12 ft 3 in.
 She was powered by Parsons geared steam turbines, driving two shafts, which developed a total of 34000 shp giving a maximum speed of 35 kn.
 Steam for the turbines was provided by three Admiralty 3-drum boilers.
 With a maximum of 390 LT of fuel oil she had a range of 4800 nmi at 15 kn.
 Ship's complement was 134 officers and enlisted, increasing to 142 during wartime.

 She mounted four quick-firing (QF) 4.7-inch Mk IX guns in single mounts, designated 'A', 'B', 'X', and 'Y' from front to rear.
 She was briefly fitted with a C XIII mount capable of 60-degree elevation for testing.
 Anti-Aircraft (AA) defence consisted of two 40 mm QF 2-pounder Mk II AA guns on a platform between her funnels.
 She was fitted with two above-water quadruple torpedo tube mounts for 21 in torpedoes.
 One depth charge rail, two throwers and 20 depth charges were originally carried, this increased to 35 shortly after the war began.
 The ship was fitted with a Type 119 ASDIC set to detect submarines through sound waves that would reflect off the submarine.